Dementia and sensory loss: Sight loss

 Or think about it this way: is it easier to find dark chocolate in a brown box or a white box?
 Is it easier to find white towels or blue towels in an all-white bathroom?

-To find out more, go to this factsheet from RNIB Scotland and the Scottish Government: Environmental tips to help a person with dementia and sight loss and the RNIB and Thomas Pocklington Trust resource (2012) Make the most of your sight: Improve the lighting in your home.
+To find out more, go to this factsheet from RNIB Scotland and the Scottish Government: Environmental tips to help a person with dementia and sight loss and the RNIB and Thomas Pocklington Trust resource (2013) Lighting solutions guide: improve the lighting in your home.
 The section on Dementia-friendly environments also has lots of relevant content.

 Equipment and technology